 On board SHM systems, both hardware and software must be suitable for permanent use by the operators, maintainers, and ships force.
 The basic architecture can be developed based on verification trial measurement systems.
 An example of such development for a hull condition-monitoring project of the JHSV program has been discussed in this paper.
 It is important to note that systems used for short term trials do not have the same constraints as long-term functions.
 In particular, sensing and data processing design architectures need to be able to incorporate new technologies as they become mature.
-SHM data are required not only to address the needs of real time operation and provide instantaneous feedback to the operators, they are also needed for longer-term maintenance considerations are being implemented in the current JHSV hull-monitoring program.
+SHM data are required not only to address the needs of real time operation and provide instantaneous feedback to the operators, they are also needed for longer-term maintenance considerations as well as more in depth analysis and potential future development.
+These considerations are being implemented in the current JHSV hull-monitoring program.
 Software of this hull monitoring system is designed in tiers, which will provide needed data and information about the ship.
 This development effort, although incremental, will provide valuable experience for future Navy SHM development needs.